-Students who have graduated from Mount Saint Vincent University with a Bachelor of Arts with a major in women's studies may apply to do an advanced major certificate.
-Students must fulfill the requirements for the advanced major degree.
+Students who have graduated from Mount Saint Vincent University with a Bachelor of Arts General Studies degree may apply to do a major certificate.
+Students must fulfill the requirements for the major degree listed above.

-Any student wishing to take an interdisciplinary honours Bachelor of Arts in Women's Studies should consult with the Women's Studies Department.
+Any student wishing to take an honours Bachelor of Arts in Women's Studies should consult with the Women's Studies Department.

-To obtain an interdisciplinary honours Bachelor of Arts in women's studies, students must fulfill the following requirements:
+To obtain an honours Bachelor of Arts in Women's Studies, students must fulfill the following requirements:

-Focus on Women I half unit

-and WOMS 1112 Focus on Women II half unit

-Feminism and Knowledge half unit

-or WOMS 3310 Women's Studies Methodologies half unit

-History of Feminist Thought half unit

-or WOMS 3311 Contemporary Feminist Thought half unit

-Senior Seminar half unit
+WOMS 1110 Focus on Women I half unit WOMS 1112 Focus on Women II half unit WOMS 3309 or Feminism and Knowledge half unit WOMS 3310 Women's Studies Methodologies half unit WOMS 3311 or History of Feminist Thought half unit WOMS 3312 Contemporary Feminist Thought half unit WOMS 4411 or Senior Seminar half unit

-or WOMS 4412 Senior Seminar half unit
+WOMS 4412 Senior Seminar half unit

-WOMS 4499 Honours Thesis one unit
+WOMS 4499 Honours Thesis one unit plus

-$6 \frac{1}{2}$ units of women's studies or departmental womenemphasis courses, including at least $\frac{1}{2}$ unit from each of two different departments, and with at least $2 \frac{1}{2}$ units taken at the 3000 or 4000-level and a three-unit minor.
+6 units of women's studies or departmental women-emphasis courses, including at least $\frac{1}{2}$ unit from each of two different departments, and with at least 2 $\frac{1}{2}$ units taken at the 3000 or 4000-level and a three-unit minor.

-Students must also satisfy all normal requirements for a Bachelor of Arts honours as outlined on page 80.
+Students must also satisfy all normal requirements for a Bachelor of Arts honours as outlined on page 45.